aquesidilly/PY-Milestone/README.md

 Open the app.py in the main directory.
 Run this python script.
 Click on the local host link address to open the app the web browser.
-You can view the deployed version on Heroku or CraftCooking
+You can view the deployed version on Heroku

 Credits
 Content